JustinGuese/Gusonex.cloudHugo/content/blog/face-detection-using-mtcnn-a-guide-for-face-extraction-with-a-focus-on-speed.md

 date = 2020-02-27T21:00:00Z
 description = "MTCNN is a library used to extract faces from pictures and video files using python.
-In this post we will take a look at how to use it, improve it, and speed it up." image = "/images/result.jpg" tags = ["face detection", "face extraction", "python", "deeplearning"] title = "Face Detection using MTCNN - a guide for face extraction with a focus on speed" type = "post"
+In this post we will take a look at how to use it, improve it, and speed it up." image = "/images/result.jpg" tags = ["tutorial", "face detection", "face extraction", "python", "deeplearning"] title = "Face Detection using MTCNN - a guide for face extraction with a focus on speed" type = "post"